sensu/sensu-docs/content/sensu-go/5.15/reference/agent.md

 ### Socket event format

-The agent TCP and UDP sockets use a special event data format designed for backwards compatibility with [Sensu 1.x check results][42].
+The agent TCP and UDP sockets use a special event data format designed for backwards compatibility with Sensu 1.x check results.
 Attributes specified in socket events appear in the resulting event data passed to the Sensu backend.

 **Example socket input: Minimum required attributes**